Dayton Flyers men's basketball: Anthony Grant era (2017–present)

 The fourth season under Anthony Grant started out promising, led by a trio of Senior Guards in Jalen Crutcher, Ibi Watson, and Rodney Chatman, they picked up two wins against SEC foes in Ole Miss and Mississippi State.
 Unfortunately injuries, along with PF Chase Johnson leaving the team yet again, led to the team under performing.
-They did pick up a strong road win against 23rd ranked Saint Louis, giving them a perfect 1-0 record versus AP ranked teams on the season, as well as advancing to the quarterfinals of the 2021 Atlantic 10 tournament.
+They did pick up a strong road win against 23rd ranked Saint Louis, giving them a perfect 1–0 record versus AP ranked teams on the season, as well as advancing to the quarterfinals of the 2021 Atlantic 10 tournament.
 Following the conclusion of the A10 tournament, they earned a bid into the shortened 2021 NIT tournament as a four seed.
 All games were played at a neutral site in Texas, acting as a "bubble".
 The team lost in the first round after a close game against #1 seed and eventual champions Memphis.

+The Flyers signed their highest rated high school prospect ever in 2020 when DaRon Holmes II agreed to play for the Flyers.
+Alongside Georgia transfer and future NBA player, Toumani Camara and highly rated freshman point guard Malachi Smith, Holmes' freshman season yielded upsets of Elite Eight bound Miami and eventual National Champion Kansas en route to their second ESPN Events Invitational championship.
+The 2021-22 team would finish second in the Atlantic 10, but falter in the semi-finals of the conference tournament to Richmond when Malachi Smith suffered an ankle injury.
+The loss to Richmond and their eventual A-10 tournament championship made Dayton the first team out of the 2022 NCAA tournament.
+The Flyers would accept an invite to the NIT where they would beat Toledo before falling in overtime on the road to Vanderbilt.

+The 2022-23 team began the year with high expectations, ranked #24 in the preseason polls and rising as high as #21.
+However, an injury plagued trip to the Bahamas for the 2022 Battle 4 Atlantis Tournament resulted in the loss of starting guards Smith and Kobe Elvis, putting the season in jeopardy.
+Despite this setback, the Flyers regrouped to again finish second in the A-10 regular season, but fell in the conference tournament championship game to VCU, despite a tournament MVP performance by Holmes.
+Citing injuries, the Flyers declined all post season tournament invites.